austins/DuckDnsUpdater/README.md

 ## Installation
 1. Grab the latest version from the [Releases](https://github.com/austins/DuckDnsUpdater/releases) page.
-2. Extract the files into any directory.
+2. Extract the DuckDnsUpdater.exe into its own new directory.
 3. [Configure the settings](#configuration) for your subdomains and token.
 4. Run DuckDnsUpdater.exe or [create a Windows service](#create-a-windows-service).